analogsenses/source/source/_drafts/2016-01-20-this-is-a-test-post.markdown

 {% vimeo 149865168 %}

-<p class="photo-credit">Videos can have their own captions, too.
+<p class="caption">Videos can have their own captions, too.
 Since we’re at it, let’s focus for a moment on what happens if we write several lines here.
 If everything is fine, captions should be sufficiently differentiated from regular body text so as to not confuse readers.</p>

 In Octopress, videos are embedded responsively thanks to the [Octopress Responsive Video Embed](https://github.com/optikfluffel/octopress-responsive-video-embed) plugin by Udo Kramer.